RenaSchott/Project1-J.E.Hummel/README.md

 The content of this project was inspired by the Love Running project, thw wesite <https://www.w3schools.com/> as well as the course content in general.
 On the other hand some specific inspiration were taken from <https://www.youtube.com/watch?v=Jj42_s3KnuM> for the 404 page and from https://codepen.io/ngochuynh/pen/yKrvVZ for the burger icon in the navbar in the heading.

 ### Media
 The hero image from the landing page were taken from wikipedia (<https://de.wikipedia.org/wiki/Johann_Erdmann_Hummel>), while all the other images are copied out of the books from Georg Hummel ("Der Maler Erdmann Hummel.
 Leben und Werk." published in Leipzig, by VEB E.A.
 Seemann 1954) and Birgit Verwiebe ("Magische Spiegelungen Johann Erdmann Hummel" Nationalgalerie der Staatlichen Museen zu Berlin).
 The favicon was drawn im gimp.
+The social media icons were taken from <https://fontawesome.com/>.